analogue/mythbox/README.md

 About
 -----
 MythBox is a MythTV frontend for XBMC.
-Developed as an XBMC addon, MythBox aims to make watching TV a simple (wife tested!) an enjoyable experience using only your remote control.
+Developed as an XBMC addon, MythBox aims to make watching TV a simple (wife tested!) and enjoyable experience using only your remote control.

 Features
 ------